Posted by Eric Troy on 24 Mar 2012 18:31

 Just kidding.
 It's harmless.
 Good thing too, because at some point, in the 1950's, this guy named Omar Knedlik, who owned a Dairy Queen in Coffyville, Kansas, got fed up with how inefficient the ice cream cone was at producing a brain freeze, and invented a machine to make frozen drinks called an ICEE.
 After that, you could produce the headaches by the dozen.

 If you grew up in a 7-Eleven land, you may never have had an ICEE.
 That's okay, you know what I'm talking about.
 A 7-Eleven Slurpee is the same thing.
 In the 1960's, 7-Eleven licensed the drink from the the ICEE company, but they had to sell it under a different name, so they called it a Slurpee.
-Plus, they could only sell it in U.S. 7-Eleven stores.
+So, Omar Kneklik invented the Slurpee, too, just not the name itself.
+The Slurpee could only be sold in U.S. 7-Eleven stores.
 This prevented direct competition between the 'two' drinks.
 It also created the myth that the Slurpee and ICEE are two different things, a debate I still have with people to this day.

 There are two types of people: those who despise 7-Eleven and condemn it as an example of capitalism gone wrong, right up there with Walmart, and those who live by it, subsisting on microwave burritos and Big Gulps.
 Those who love the store, purists, insist that their beloved C-store could never have NOT came up with the drink all on its own.